Oluwajuwon-O/study_notebooks/README.md

-# study_notebooks for Machine Leearning
+# Study Notebooks for Machine Learning